jwmullally/iscsi-target-ramdisk/README.md

 kernels via PXE.
 It is stateless and runs completely from RAM, so the iSCSI initiator has exclusive read/write access to the drive.

-The seperate OpenWrt system also means you don't have to reconfigure your OS to do all this sharing, which can be complicated and interfere with regular operation.
+The separate OpenWrt system also means you don't have to reconfigure your OS to do all this sharing, which can be complicated and interfere with regular operation.